Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter06.rst

 This cursor can only move around inside the header not the entire document.

-The properties of the header's XText_ are changed using the cursor, and then the text is adde
+The properties of the header's XText_ are changed using the cursor, and then the text is added.

 .. seealso::